openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

     import {MyAnno as Anno} from "./a" // compile-time error

-.. _Annotations in .d.sts Files:
+.. _Annotations in .d.ets Files:

-Annotations in .d.sts Files
+Annotations in .d.ets Files
 ===========================

-Ambient annotations can be declared in .d.sts file.
+Ambient annotations can be declared in .d.ets file.

 .. code-block:: abnf